Akarsh-09/Tic-Tac-Toe/Readme.md

 To run the programme, following instructions should be followed:
 1. Clone the repository to the desired path.

-2. Open your desired IDE(Integrated Development Environment) and download all the needed java extensions required to run a Java programme.
+2. Open your desired **IDE**(Integrated Development Environment) and ensure all the needed *Java extensions* required to run a Java programme.

 3. Open the downloaded folder.